We want your stay in Boston to be as productive and pleasurable as possible. Here are a few things to do while you are visiting our city.

 280 The Fenway

 If the weather won’t allow for taking in the shops on Newbury Street, look instead at the Pru!
-Boasting countless stores such as Saks Fifth Avenue, Neiman Marcus, The Sharper Image, and Alpha Omega, you can while away the hours shopping inside this luxurious mall.
+Boasting countless stores such as Saks Fifth Avenue, Neiman Marcus, The Sharper Image, and Alpha Omega, you can while away the hours shopping

 Newbury Street is one of Boston’s most popular shopping sites.
 The entire street is lined with high-end stores and four-star restaurants.